rust-lang/edition-guide/src/2018/transitioning/modules/path-clarity.md

 use crate::foo::Bar;
 ```

 Described this way, it seems fairly small.
-But it creates a much more intiutitive
+But it creates a much more intuitive
 end result.
 Consider this code:

 ```rust,ignore